Skip to Content

 It is just a matter of days before you arrive!
 We recommend you:

-The Massey Uni app brings you essential info where ever you are.
-The app is designed for students at Massey's three campuses (Auckland, Manawatū and Wellington).
+The Massey Uni app brings you essential info while you are on the move.
+Its designed for both distance and on-campus students at Massey University.

 It is a good idea to read the Getting Started section in Stream, Massey's online learning centre.
 The information on Getting Started is available approximately four weeks before lectures start and will help you prepare for your first semester.